dart-lang/tools/pkgs/source_maps/README.md

     source map format.
   * A parser that reads the source map format and provides APIs to read the mapping information.

-Some upcoming features we are planning to add to this package are:

-  * A printer that lets you generate code, but record source map information in the process.
-  * A tool that can compose source maps together.
-This would be useful for instance, if you have 2 tools that produce source maps and you call one with the result of the other.

 [closure]: https://github.com/google/closure-compiler/wiki/Source-Maps
 [spec]: https://docs.google.com/a/google.com/document/d/1U1RGAehQwRypUTovF1KRlpiOFze0b-_2gc6fAH0KY0k/edit